 The SEE program leads to both a Special Educator license - Learning and Behavior Specialist I (LBS1) and an Elementary Educator (K-9) license from the Illinois State Board of Eduation.

-To accommodate working professionals, the SEE program offers courses that meet on weekday evenings at DePaul's Lincoln Park campus; some courses may be online or in a hybrid combination of online and on-campus format.
+To accommodate working professionals, the SEE program offers courses that meet on weekday evenings at DePaul's Lincoln Park campus; some courses may meet fully online or in a hybrid combination of online and on-campus sessions.

 In addtion to these requirements, students in the MA program complete a four-credit hour course that requires a thesis and an oral defense (84 quarter hours in total.)